ElektraInitiative/libelektra/doc/decisions/decision_process.md

 > This step is recommended.

-- decision, rationale and implication are now filled out and fixed according to the reviews
+- "Decision", "Rationale" and "Implications" are now filled out and fixed according to the reviews
 - decisions of this status usually already have an implementation PR

 ### Partially Implemented